Cuh4/LuaClasses/README.md

 Normally, I would use metatables for OOP though.

 ## ❔ Intellisense
-**Intellisense is supported!** Check out the examples to see how to use intellisense with this library.
+**Intellisense is supported**, but you will have to define classes with `---@class`.
+Check out the examples to see an example of this.

 Note that you'll need to use [this extension.](https://luals.github.io)